amrvac/amrvac/doc/collapsed.md

 The stoplist should look as follows:

      &stoplist;
-            itreset          = .true.
+            reset_it         = .true.
-            itmax            = 0
+            it_max            = 0
     /

-where we reset the iteration counter (so that _itsave(1,4)=0_ will output collapsed data) and stop the code immediately after the IO (_itmax=0_).
+where we reset the iteration counter (so that _itsave(1,4)=0_ will output collapsed data) and stop the code immediately after the IO (_it_max=0_).

 The code can then be started with

-    amrvac -restart 10 -i collapse.par -collapse 10 -if datamr/data
+    amrvac -i collapse.par -collapse 10 -if datamr/data0010.dat

-which will take the output _datamr/data0010.dat_ (-restart 10, -if datamr/data) to create new collapsed view with index 10 (-collapse 10).
+which will take the output _datamr/data0010.dat_ to create new collapsed view with index 10 (-collapse 10).
 The par-file is the newly created collapse.par (-i collapse.par) so that the default used to run the code can be left untouched.
 It is a simple exercise in shell scripting to run along all output-files in one go.
 For example with the
 BASH:

-    for i in {0..10}; do ./amrvac -restart $i -i collapse.par -collapse $i -if datamr/data; done
+    for i in {0..10}; do printf -v j "%04d" $i; ./amrvac -i collapse.par -collapse $i -if datamr/data$j.dat; done

 # ASCII output